 The majority of funds offered by Faulkner University carry a need-based selection criteria and require the completion of the FAFSA.

-- Complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov.
+- Log into Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov

 - Save all records and materials used in completing the application because you may need them later to prove that the information you report is correct.

 - Print a copy of your FAFSA (or photocopy your application) before you submit it.

 - After your completed FAFSA application is received and processed, a Student Aid Report (SAR) will be produced.
 The SAR will detail information from your application.

 - If there are no questions or problems with your application, your SAR will report your Expected Family Contribution (EFC), a number which is used to determine your eligibility for need-based student aid.